Skip to contents

 parallel

-Logical; if TRUE, run chains in parallel.
+Logical; if TRUE, run MCMC chains in parallel using multiple cores.
+Requires parallel backend setup.
+Default: FALSE.

 monitor